See a graphic overview of the ACRP management structure.

 The role of the Executive Committee is to represent the Board of Directors during the recess between meetings of the Board and to play a guiding and supervisory role on behalf of the Board during the recess.
 The Executive also functions as Financial and Human Resource Committee of the Association.

-The Committee is also responsible for policy and oversight regarding the affiliation of ministry related institutions with ACRP (churches, other Christian ministry institutions, ministry training institutions, ecumenical bodies, fraternals, etc).
+The Committee is also responsible for policy regarding the affiliation of ministry related institutions with ACRP (churches, other Christian ministry institutions, ministry training institutions, ecumenical bodies, fraternals, etc).
 (Institutional affiliation is done through a Memorandum of Understanding entered into between ACRP and the relevant institution.)

 Training Quality Committee